-The following policies and recommendations address the main water resource issues addressed above including stormwater and water quality, and water supply and wastewater capacity.
-A separate section is devoted to land use and growth policy because these are key components in all water resources issues.
+The policies and recommendations listed in Table 7 address the main water resource issues addressed above including stormwater and water quality, and water supply and wastewater capacity.
+A separate section is devoted to land use planning and growth policy because these are key components in all water resources issues.